SynteLang/SynteLang/README.md

 This semi-permissive licence has been chosen to reflect the fact that this implementation is a prototype only and has no commercial value.
 Suggestions, including improvements to the code are welcome.
 If you would like to fork the code for more radical changes then we wholeheartly suggest you instead write a unique live coding platform from scratch.
-The file is of an order of only two thousand lines of code after all, and the learning experience will be invaluable to you.
+The file is of an order of only two and a half thousand lines of code after all, and the learning experience will be invaluable to you.
 Please get in touch if you have further questions.

 ### Influences and other live-coding environments
 The term live-coding is generally taken to mean on-the-fly composition of algorithmically generated audio or graphical artifacts using software.
 We recommend exploring TidalCycles and Pure Data in particular.
 If you are more visual/graphical oriented there are live coding languages/environments for that space too.
 Many influences and inspirations have been drawn upon either deliberately or subconciously in the creation of Syntə.
-They include assembly language, Forth, RPN calculators, VIM, the live-coding laguages mentioned above, modular synthesis, Musique concrète, Go itself (the language Syntə is implemented in) and unix-like systems in general - primarily FreeBSD which was the first OS to host Syntə, both for development and execution.
+They include assembly language, Forth, RPN calculators, VIM, the live-coding laguages mentioned above, modular synthesis, Musique Concrète, Go itself (the language Syntə is implemented in) and unix-like systems in general - primarily FreeBSD which was the first OS to host Syntə, both for development and execution.

 ### Future possiblities for Syntə
 The main focus of development is building up a library of functions which provide useful and intuitive abstractions to speed up and simplify performing.